 Chartres France Travel Guide

 Chartres has a blend of profound historical immersion and quaint French city life.
-Visitors come mainly to experience the Cathédrale Notre-Dame, a structure that inspires awe and reflection.
+Visitors come mainly to experience the Cathédrale Notre-Dame, a structure that inspires awe and contemplation.
 Its stained-glass windows give a visual spectacle different from any other.
 Beyond the cathedral, the city's well-preserved old town calls for exploration.
 You find narrow, meandering roads, charming squares, and half-timbered houses that transport you to another era.

 The Cathédrale Notre-Dame is the city's main draw.

-Winding streets and half-wood-framed houses invite discovery.
+Winding streets and half-timbered houses invite discovery.

 Nightly light show from April to October transforms the city.